M*A*S*H (TV series): Premise

 M*A*S*H aired weekly on CBS, with most episodes being a half-hour in length.
 The series is usually categorized as a situation comedy, though it has also been described as a "dark comedy" or a "dramedy" because of the often dramatic subject matter.

 The show is an ensemble piece revolving around key personnel in a United States Army Mobile Army Surgical Hospital (MASH) in the Korean War (1950–53).
 The "4077th MASH" was one of several surgical units in Korea.
 The asterisks in the name are not part of military nomenclature and were creatively introduced in the novel and used in only the posters for the movie version, not the actual movie.

-Early seasons aired on network prime time while the Vietnam War was still ongoing; the show was forced to walk the fine line of commenting on that war while at the same time not seeming to protest against it.
+Early seasons aired on network prime time while the Vietnam War had not ended; the show was forced to walk the fine line of commenting on that war while at the same time not seeming to protest against it.
 The show's discourse, under the cover of comedy, often questioned, mocked, and grappled with America's role in the Cold War.